Fslippe/master_project/docs/plan.md

 - Run model with different number of filters.
 Perfect representation may be overfitting.
   - Starting out with 8-16-32-64 for test instead of 16-32-64-128

+- Combine pictures of same swath path to make it easier to undestand transitions

+- Perform sensitivity tests on encoder setup
+  - Parameters to test
+    - Patch size - Capture larger areas closer to sizes of CAO - problem in transition as these will not see differences.
+    - filter sizes - Interesting to make it easier for clustering
+    - kernel sizes - may be too much
+  - Test metric
+    - High resolution mask ie 64
+    - Larger sizes assign one value
+      - Problem - non overlapping patches from patch extraction
+    - Accuracy metric on binary mask.
+Right or wrong
+    -
+  - Get test set
+    - CAO cases - 100 pics
+    - non-CAO cases - 20 pics

 nohup python3 read_tf.py > output_l90_z50.log 2>&1 &